google/starthinker/README.md

 - [/install](install/) - Scripts for installing and deploying StarThinker.
 - [/tutorials](tutorials/) - Tutorials for using StarThinker code base.
 - [/scripts](scripts/) - Complete solution templates provided by Google that you can deploy.
+- [/tests](tests/) - Complete testing harness for all solutions provided by Google that you can use.
-- [/colabs](colabs/) - Deploy an siolution using Googles Collaboratory.
+- [/colabs](colabs/) - Deploy an solution using Googles Collaboratory.
 - [/starthinker/util](starthinker/util/) - Low level library wrappers around Google API with helpers to handle common errors.
 - [/starthinker/task](starthinker/task/) - Handlers for each task specified in a JSON recipe.
 - [/starthinker/script](starthinker/script/) - Command line for converting a recipe template into a client specific executable recipe.